deleteman/Conditionator/Readme.markdown

 **Please note**

-That right now, the gem works correctly with instance level methods, instance level methods have not been tested yet.
+That right now, the gem works correctly with instance level methods, class level methods have not been tested yet.

 ####Attributes